 Get yourself some metric and imperial step drills and you’ll be sorted for most guitar hole-related jobs.

 Those are affiliate links, by the way.
-If you buy stuff there, I get a few fractions of a cent (you don’t pay extra).
 If this bothers you, just search for the terms instead.

 Step drills are mostly intended for sheet metal work so they’re made for thin materials.
 This means the height of each step increment is sometimes too short to get all the way through thicker pieces of guitar.